rz4/DeepProteinScoring/README.md

 - [Thomas Corcoran](https://tjosc.github.io/) - tomcorcoran@protonmail.com

 This project is exploring how deep learning can be applied to protein structure scoring.
-Protein structure prediction is the process of predicting the 3-dimensional conformation or structure of a protein from its unique amino-acid sequence.
-In order to validate the accuracy of computationally generated structures (often referred to as 'decoys’), scoring function are created to determine how close a decoy is relative to its true native structure.
-The goal of this project is to create and train deep learning models which predict structural accuracy using protein structural data in an effort to improve the current state of scoring functions.
+Protein structure prediction techniques has been used to predict the native 3-dimensional conformation or structure of a protein from its unique amino-acid sequence, and these methods are capable of generating a large quantity of possible structures.
+In order to validate the accuracy of these computationally generated structures (often referred to as 'decoys’), scoring function are created to determine how accurate a decoy is relative to its true native structure.
+The goal of this project is to define and train deep learning models which can predict accuracy from a decoys structure in an effort to improve the current state of scoring functions which will improve decoy selection and evaluation.

-The current methodology involves using convolutional neural networks (CNNS) to classify decoy structures into GDT-TS score groups.
+Our current methodology involves using convolutional neural networks (CNNs) to classify decoy structures into Global Distance Test Total Score (GDT-TS) thresholds.
 GDT-TS is a measure of similarity between a decoy and target structure, and ranges between the values of 0.0 and 1.0.
-In order to train the CNNs, we need to generate 2-dimensional representations of the 3-dimensional decoy structures which can be fed into the networks.
-We will also require labeled data in the form of GDT-TS scores for each given decoy structure.
-With this information, we can separate the decoy structures into different score groups and train the networks to classify between them.
+We have created a pipeline which generates 2-dimensional feature maps of the 3-dimensional decoy structures, and provides tools to calculate GDT-TS on HPC systems.
+With our feature maps as input data and GDT-TS scores as labels, we can divide decoy structures into different score groups and train the networks to classify between them.

-This collection of utilities is used to aid the generation of trainable data from large set of computationally generated structures.
+This collection of utilities is used to aid the generation of trainable data from large set of computationally generated structures provided through.
 Scripts have been written using MPI to run on HPC systems.
 Network training employs Keras/Tensorflow.

 This project is still evolving rapidly and this documentation, as well as the